 Before we dive in, let's get the hard part out of the way: As much as you'll want to, you can't move into this stunning Southern California home.
 I know, we were heartbroken, too.
 When photographer Amy Bartlam told MyDomaine she recently shot a Los Angeles home for Jette Creative that was "moody and rich and full of beautiful furniture," we knew we'd fall in love with it immediately.

 Built in 1926, this Spanish-style abode is an architectural dream, complete with large arches, exposed beams, and stained wood floors.
-Each room feels like an extension of the next without compromising that sense of cozy intimacy, which we think is integral to a liveable family home.
+Each room feels like an extension of the next, without compromising the sense of cozy intimacy that we think is integral to a livable family home.
 This sense of consistency is also thanks to a color palette that prioritizes a high-impact contrast between black and white, with dreamy hints of blue, gold, and green woven in.
-Each splash of color and the special attention to texture soften up the space for a wholly inviting atmosphere.
+Each splash of color, as well as the special attention to texture, softens up the space for a wholly inviting atmosphere.

 The designers over at Jette Creative wanted to incorporate "items that tell a story" to make the home intriguing, sophisticated, and inviting all at once, and they definitely nailed it.
 Are you ready for the grand tour to get some major decorating inspiration from this artful L.A. home?
 Scroll through to get a glimpse inside each stylish room, starting in the entryway.

 The Killer First Impression